-The third fact is, I consider, proved, that no Book or Books, subsequent to the Psalms of David have been given by inspiration of the Holy Ghost, to constitute the matter of the church's praise; and it has been proved that an inspired collection of Songs was necessary from the fact that one was given by inspiration.
-But if the existence of a collection of Psalms, Hymns, and Spiritual Songs given by inspiration, infer that it was necessary one should be given to the church, the conclusion which follows from the third fact is, that no second inspired collection was needed in the church,--is needed by us under this dispensation.
-A second collection of Songs, dictated by the Spirit, must be unnecessary for one of three reasons: Either believers are not required to praise God in a Song under the New Testament dispensation,-or the superior advantages of later times enable Christians, or Christian Ministers to write without the special aid of inspiration, with an accuracy, a propriety, and a precision, which the Old Prophet required the aid of inspiration to exhibit-or the Psalms of David are not divested of their adaptation to the exigencies of a worshipping people by their age, and do not require to be superseded by any others.
+The third fact is, I consider, proved, that no book or books, subsequent to the Psalms of David, have been given by inspiration of the Holy Ghost, to constitute the matter of the churches praise; and it has been proved that an inspired collection of songs was necessary, from the fact that one was given by inspiration.
+But if the existence of a collection of psalms, hymns and spiritual songs, given by inspiration, infer that it was necessary one should be given to the church, the conclusion which follows from the third fact is, that no second inspired collection was needed in the church-is needed by us under this dispensation.

+A second collection of songs, dictated by the Spirit, must be unnecessary for one of three reasons :-Either believers are not required to praise God in a song under the New Testament dispensation, or the superior advantages of later times enable Christians, or Christian ministers, to write, without the special aid of inspiration, with an accuracy, a propriety and a precision, which the Old Prophet required the aid of inspiration to exhibit; or the Psalms of David are not divested of their adaptation to the exigencies of a worshipping people by their age, and do not require to be superseded by any others.

-1. Shall we suppose that believers are not required to praise God in the use of Songs under the New Testament dispensation.
-Is this the reason that God has not supplied us with Psalms and Songs, specially designed for the members of Christ in the last days of the world?
-It has been shown in the introduction, from the example of Christ and his Apostles, and from inspired precept, that the church is still required to sing praise that it constitutes a permanent part of instituted worship.
+1st.
+Shall we suppose that believers are not required to praise God in the use of songs under the New Testament dispensation ?
+Is this the reason that God has not supplied us with psalms and songs, specially designed for the members of Christ in the last days of the world ?
+It has been shown in the introduction, from the example of Christ and his Apostles, and from inspired precept, that the church is still required to sing praise-that it constitutes a permanent part of instituted worship.
 Perhaps

-2. The superior light shed upon the church enables Christians, or Ministers of reconciliation to write, without the special aid of inspiration, with an accuracy, a propriety and a precision, which they required the immediate direction of the Holy Ghost to exhibit, who lived previous to the incarnation of the Son of God.
+2d.
+The superior light shed upon the church enables Christians or ministers of reconciliation to write, without the special aid of inspiration, with an accuracy, a propriety, and a precision, which they required the immediate direction of the Holy Ghost to exhibit, who lived previous to the incarnation of the Son of God.
 From the manner in which Dr. Watts has introduced the words of our Lord concerning John the Baptist, he would seem to have thought they implied as much.
-"Verily I say unto you, among them that are born of women there hath not risen a greater than John the Baptist; notwithstanding he that is least in the Kingdom of Heaven is greater than he."
-(Math. xi.
-11.)--There is evidently no reference here to a capability of writing upon divine subjects, or on any subject, with propriety and accuracy.
+"Verily I say unto you, among them that are born of women there hath not risen a greater than John the Baptist: notwithstanding he that is least in the kingdom of heaven is greater than he."
+(1) There is evidently no reference here to a capability of writing upon divine subjects, or on any subject, with propriety and accuracy.
 The writings of every inspired penman lay claim to infallible accuracy-to unerring propriety.
-In these respects, therefore, one inspired writer cannot be greater than another, and, much less, an uninspired writer greater than one inspired.
-John, as a teacher of divine things, could not possibly be greater than the Prophet Isaiah, nor the greatest in the Kingdom of God greater than John.
+In these respects, therefore, one inspired writer cannot be greater than another, and much less an uninspired writer, greater than one inspired.
+John, as a teacher of divine things, could not possibly be greater than the Prophet Isaiah, nor the greatest in the kingdom of God, greater than John.